-In this article, we explore the slow-pace of change by financial lenders from binary online customer applications workflows to iterative digital onboarding decisioning and ask the question why this obvious next-stage in online lending evolution is taking so long.
+We explore the slow-pace of change by financial lenders from online customer applications workflows with binary decisioning to iterative digital onboarding decisioning and ask the question why this obvious next-stage in online lending evolution is taking so long.

 Since the start of statistical assessment of credit risk, the outcomes have been binary – the “Goods” are separated from the “Bads.”
 This was good enough to manage bad debt and ensure the “Goods” paid for the “Bads.”
 But that was before the FCA.